Towards early fault tolerance on a 2$\times$N array of qubits equipped with shuttling: Universal quantum computation on a spin-qubit surface code

 \subsubsection{Stabiliser circuits with singlet-triplet ancilla qubits}

 Given the silicon spin platform which we are principally considering, we take it that the preferred embodiment of an ancilla qubit is via two spins, with measurement occurring by differentiating between singlet and triplet states.
 After the ancilla is initialised in the singlet state, if there are an odd number of errors affecting the data qubits then the ancilla should transform to a triplet state, while an even number of data qubit errors should leave it in the singlet state.
 A Pauli spin blockade measurement then allows one to extract the value of the stabiliser.

 Fig. \ref{fig:circuit_all_stabs} gives a circuit implementation of all types of stabilisers involved in regular error correction as well as lattice surgery, using $CZ$ gates and semi-global Hadamards only (\textit{i.e.} affecting all data qubits at the same time).
+These stabilisers fall into four categories: regular $X$ stabilisers, regular $Z$ stabilisers, dislocations (stabiliser checks involving both $X$ and $Z$) and twists (stabiliser checks involving $X$, $Z$ and $Y$).
+The two latter appear in the modified lattice surgery protocols of \cite{Litinski_2019} when $X$ and $Z$ boundaries are facing (rather than both $X$ or both $Z$ in the conventional lattice surgery picture).
 One can check that, with this implementation, an error on a data qubit always transforms the singlet state $\ket{S}=(\ket{01}-\ket{10})/\sqrt{2}$ into the triplet state $\ket{T}=(\ket{01}+\ket{10})/\sqrt{2}$.
 This would not be the case if we used CNOTs for the $Z$ stabilisers (with data qubits as controls and one ancilla line as target), as it would transform a singlet state into a different triplet state $\ket{T'}=(\ket{00}-\ket{11})/\sqrt{2}$.

 This proves crucial when implementing dislocations and twists.
 Indeed, as an example, let us consider the measurement of the dislocation operator $XZ$ on data qubits in the $\ket{-}\otimes\ket{1}$ state.
 This should lead to the final measurement of a singlet state.
-Let us first assume that the $Z$ parity measurement is implemented with a $CNOT$ targeting one qubit of the ancilla pair (rather than a $CZ$ as in Fig. \ref{fig:circuit_all_stabs}).
+Let us first assume that the $Z$ parity measurement is implemented with a CNOT targeting one qubit of the ancilla pair (rather than a $CZ$ as in Fig. \ref{fig:circuit_all_stabs}).
 The quantum state of the data/ancilla system evolves as follows:

 The final ancilla state is a triplet --- this implementation gives the wrong measurement outcome.
 Let us now assume that the $Z$ parity measurement is implemented with a $CZ$ gate, as prescribed in Fig. \ref{fig:circuit_all_stabs}.
 This time, the quantum state of the data/ancilla system transforms as follows: